UK considers using Brexit ‘freedom’ to allow pesticides banned in EU on food

 The widespread use of the chemicals by US farmers and the foot-dragging by the UK government has raised eyebrows among campaigners, who are suspicious that the UK may be concerned banning the pesticides could jeopardise a future trade agreement with the US and other countries with lax standards.

-The US rice industry described the ban on propiconazole as "frustrating" in April last year and while the country's potato industry has described steps to restrict chlorpropham as "disappointing".
+The US rice industry described the ban on propiconazole as “frustrating” in April last year, while the country’s potato industry has described steps to restrict chlorpropham as “disappointing”.

 The Defra press office declined to provide a quote for this article but confirmed that no decision had yet been taken on the eight chemicals that were as yet not banned for import to the UK.
 The department did not give a timescale but said decisions would be made in “due course” and independently of the EU.